 What is Smirnoff?

 Smirnoff is a British vodka brand owned by Diageo.
 It appeared in 1864 and was founded in Moscow (Russia) by the entrepreneur Pyotr Arsenievich Smirnov.
-After the October Revolution, his son Vladimir emigrated abroad, where he opened a new vodka distillery, first in the Turkish city of Istanbul, then in the French capital Paris.
+After the October Revolution, his son, Vladimir, emigrated abroad, where he opened a new vodka distillery, first in the Turkish city of Istanbul, then in the French capital, Paris.
 Still, he failed to establish a large-scale production, so he sold the brand.

 1860 – 1940

-The debut logo had a lot of small details, so it wasn’t easy to see.
+The debut logo had many small details, so it wasn’t easy to see.
 It had a white shield with double edging and gold lines.
 On top, it had a royal mantle of deep red, which hung loosely to the middle of the sign.
 There were also four personal coats of arms and a large golden crown.
 In the center were the names of the vodka and its manufacturer.

 1940 – 1978